OptPhotLab/EnvDataSciNotebooks/R-Markdown-solutions/R6-times-and-timeseries.md

-In this session we will explain how R handles dates, and we will also look at auto-correlation and cross-correlation of time-series, which are two concepts that are great importance in time-series analysis and find application in a number of different places (e.g. Durbin Watson statistic, ARIMA models, eddy co-variance calculations etc).
+In this session we will explain how R handles dates, and we will also look at auto-correlation and cross-correlation of time-series, which are two concepts that are of great importance in time-series analysis and find application in a number of different places (e.g. Durbin Watson statistic, ARIMA models, eddy co-variance calculations etc).